BlackTechX011/DeautherX/README.md

 <img src="https://raw.githubusercontent.com/BlackTechX011/DeautherX/DeautherX_V1/img/DeautherX.png" alt="DeautherX" width="370" height="500">
 </p>

-An open-source ESP8266_Deauther with modifiable Evil Twin attack, wifi strength checker, and more.
+An open-source ESP8266_Deauther with customizable Evil Twin attack, and WiFi signal strength checker, with a user-friendly web interface and Display interface and more.
-DeautherX is made and developed by [BlackTechX011](https://github.com/BlackTechX011/) and [DX4GREY](https://github.com/DX4GREY.)

 ## Documentation
 Please visit [DeautherX wiki](https://github.com/BlackTechX011/DeautherX/wiki/) for information about this project.
 Here are some quick links: